you-dont-need/You-Dont-Need-GUI/readme.md

 ## poweroff or reboot your computer

-This can be useful when you're patching a server that is acessed via SSH and you don't have a GUI.
+This can be useful when you're patching a server that is accessed via SSH and you don't have a GUI.

 ```shell
 # poweroff